miyonaka/leanbian-gen/README.md

 ## Stage Anatomy

-### Raspbian Stage Overview
+### Leanbian Stage Overview

-The build of Raspbian is divided up into several stages for logical clarity and modularity.
+The build of Leanbian is divided up into several stages for logical clarity and modularity.
 This causes some initial complexity, but it simplifies maintenance and allows for more easy customization.